LFuciarelli/beginner-projects/README.md

 This is the [Veritassium video](https://www.youtube.com/watch?v=ovJcsL7vyrk) Giles from Python Programmer referred to.

 ### 3. Calculator

+Build a calculator.
+Begin with a text calculator that should prompt the user for input and then give them options.
+The system should ask whether they want to carry on doing that or to exit.
+Then move on by doing it graphically with Tkinter.

+**Sources:**

+This [tutorial](https://www.datacamp.com/community/tutorials/gui-tkinter-python) from DataCamp explains how to use Tkinter and shows another way to build a GUI calculator as well.

 ### 4. Blackjack
 ### 5. Playing card object
 Write a class that will create a playing card object.